IoTcat/todo-ddl/README.md

 # todo-ddl
-Todo CLI with DDLs on nodejs.
+Manage your ToDo items with Logs and DDLs on nodejs.

 ## Quick Start